-One of my Fabulous Fifty resolutions for 2017 is to address my hormones once and for all.
+One of my Fabulous Fifty resolutions is to address my hormones once and for all.
 This may seem an overly dramatic statement but it is something I have been battling with for a while.
 I have written previously about my menopausal madness which manifests itself largely with me feeling irritable, impatient, forgetful, tired and fuzzy headed.
-Everyone's experience is different and I am sure as my mid-life journey continues my symptoms will vary but this period of transition for me currently is all about my mood and general feeling of well-being.
+Everyone’s experience is different and I am sure as my mid-life journey continues my symptoms will vary but this period of transition for me currently is all about my mood and general feeling of well-being.

 Hormones regulate every function in our bodies and when in balance they make us feel healthy, energetic and more in control of our lives.
 As we age and some of these hormones decline then the balance is upset and a range of symptoms like mine may manifest themselves.

 - The HRT Debate

 I have always suffered from severe PMS but this is on a different scale.
 For a couple of years now I have dipped in and out of various consultations with my GP and been referred to a gynaecologist regarding the best way forward and HRT is always presented as my saviour.
 My mother started taking HRT in her mid-40’s and to this day absolutely swears that it saved her sanity.
 But we live in a different world now.
 Is it the be all and end all?

 Some friends have sailed through the menopause without any problems at all apart from a steely determination to not let it beat them!
 Others have battled with hot flushes and horrific insomnia and come out the other end with a bigger waist.
 Very few, however, have actually turned to HRT.